rse-verification/auto-deduct-toolchain/README.md

 This is a project for composing a formal verification toolchain using TriCera, Frama-C and custom Frama-C plug-ins.

-The development environment and toolchain is provided as a Dockerfile under the GNU GPLv2 license.
+The development environment and toolchain are provided as a Dockerfile under the GNU GPLv2 license.
 For full license conditions, please see the [LICENSE](LICENSE) file

 ## Designed with VSCode in mind

-While not at all nececassry for using the image, it is designed with Visual Studio Code in mind, and more specifically using it as a container for [remote development](https://code.visualstudio.com/docs/remote/remote-overview) in VSCode.
+While not at all necessary for using the image, it is designed with Visual Studio Code in mind, and more specifically, using it as a container for [remote development](https://code.visualstudio.com/docs/remote/remote-overview) in VSCode.
 An example/template of a
 [devcontainer configuration](https://code.visualstudio.com/docs/devcontainers/containers)